 If you are engaged in clinical veterinary work, you should include details of your participation in regional and national committees and bodies concerned with postgraduate veterinary education, as well as details of your other clinical duties beyond teaching and pedagogy.

-You must include a personal statement in support of your application, which demonstrates how you meet the Assessment Criteria of the office or post/grade to which you are applying.
-Where applicable, you should highlight information about your achievements since your last promotion.
+You must include a personal statement* in support of your application, which explains your case for promotion demonstrates how you meet the Assessment Criteria of the office/post to which you are applying.
+Where applicable, you should highlight information about your achievements since your last promotion/appointment.

 With regard to teaching duties, you should include a self-assessment of the impact of your work on students.

-The completed application should be submitted to ACP T&S Inbox: hrteachingandscholarship@admin.cam.ac.uk by the deadline date stated in the Timetable.
+The completed application should be submitted to the ACP mailbox: acp@admin.cam.ac.uk by the deadline date stated in the Timetable.

 The relevant application documents can be downloaded from the Forms section of the guidance.